Khazl/esi-client/docs/Api/CorporationApi.md

 Get corporation members

-Return the current member list of a corporation, the token's character need to be a member of the corporation.  --- Alternate route: `/v3/corporations/{corporation_id}/members/`  --- This route is cached for up to 3600 seconds
+Return the current member list of a corporation, the token's character need to be a member of the corporation.  --- Alternate route: `/dev/corporations/{corporation_id}/members/`  Alternate route: `/v3/corporations/{corporation_id}/members/`  --- This route is cached for up to 3600 seconds

 ### Example
 ```php